 Phase 2 tools

-The generation of a very large number of OBs for the Public Survey programmes has been simplified by separating it into two parts: first is the preparation of the geometry of the survey using the Survey Area Definition Tool (SADT), and the second is the preparation of the observation strategy using the ESO Phase 2 Proposal Preparation (P2PP) Tool version 3 (for Surveys).
+The generation of a very large number of OBs for the Public Survey programmes has been simplified by separating it into two parts: first is the preparation of the geometry of the survey using the Survey Area Definition Tool (SADT), and the second is the preparation of the observation strategy using the ESO Phase 2 Proposal Preparation (P2PP) Tool version 3, which was designed to support Public Survey observations, and subsequently also extended for all Service Mode programmes on Paranal.
 These tools can be downloaded from the links below, where also manuals, installation instructions and additional information is provided.